Unbeliever1969/origins_lore_/Characters/The_Unbeliever_.md

 "Unbi" - A/God (Literally any pronouns, does not care) A very old god of war that revels in bloodshed, basically a genocidal maniac that only likes murder, torture, and food.
 Kind of an asshole, aqauintances with [[Noble_Oraiste]].
+They've come from far away to these lands hearing that a war was brewing, and was delighted to find such an interresting little place.